SnapLogic/documentation/autosync/config-snowflake-acct-as-data-destination.md

     -   **Warehouse name**: The destination warehouse in which to load the data.
 You can use any existing warehouse from your Snowflake database.
 For example, `DEMO_WH`.
 -   **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.

 -   **Select schema**: AutoSync populates this list from the account.
-Choose the schema that contains the tables to load as a source.
+Choose the schema to use as the destination.